JSBmanD/docs/pages/emails/smartech.md

 <a href="links.example.com?$web_only=true" >Link to your app!</a>
 ```

+[block:callout]
+{
+  "type": "caution",
-!!! caution "Handle links for web-only content"
+  "title": "Handle links for web-only content",
-    Make sure you have completed the [technical setup steps](#handle-links-for-web-only-content) to handle web-only links within your app.
+  "body": "Make sure you have completed the [technical setup steps](#handle-links-for-web-only-content) to handle web-only links within your app."
+}
+[/block]

 ## Support